MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/troubleshoot-onboarding-error-messages-windows-defender-advanced-threat-protection.md

 ## Your subscription has expired

 If while accessing the Windows Defender ATP portal you get a **Your subscription has expired** message, your online service subscription has expired.
 Windows Defender ATP subscription, like any other online service subscription, has an expiration date.
 You can choose to renew or extend the license at any point in time.
-However, should you decide to not renew the license, when accessing the portal after the expiration date a “Your subscription has expired“ message will be presented with an option to download the endpoint offboarding package.
+However, should you decide to not renew the license, when accessing the portal after the expiration date a **Your subscription has expired** message will be presented with an option to download the endpoint offboarding package.

 > [!NOTE]
 > For security reasons, the package used to offboard endpoints will expire 30 days after the date it was downloaded.
 Expired offboarding packages sent to an endpoint will be rejected.
 When downloading an offboarding package you will be notified of the packages expiry date and it will also be included in the package name.